tubsproject/letspeppol/proxy/README.md

 * `DATABASE_URL`
 * `PASS_HASH_SALT`

-If you host it on a platform other than Heroku you might need to add your own TLS-offloading proxy, and then the `pnpm start` command will be similar to how it works in development.
+If you host it on a platform other than Heroku you might need to add your own TLS-offloading proxy, and then the `pnpm install; pnpm build; pnpm start` commands will be similar to how it works in development.

-If you have the `DATABASE_URL` env var for the staging instance, you can run the `create table` commands from the development instructions and create the database tables.
+If you have the `DATABASE_URL` env var for the staging instance, you can run the `create table` commands from the development instructions and create and populate the necessary the database tables.

 ### Pushing changes
 * Select 'deploy using Heroku git' in the Heroku setting.